 There are currently two distinct longline fisheries based in Hawaii: a deep-set longline (DSLL) fishery that targets primarily tunas, and a shallow-set longline fishery (SSLL) that targets swordfish.
 Both fisheries operate within U.S. waters and on the high seas.
-Between 2011 and 2015, 11 bottlenose dolphins were observed hooked or entangled in the SSLL fishery (100% observer coverage), and two bottlenose dolphins were observed taken in the DSLL fishery (20-22% observer coverage) (Bradford 2017, Bradford & Forney 2017, McCracken 2017).
+Between 2014 and 2018, eight bottlenose dolphins were observed hooked or entangled in the SSLL fishery (100% observer coverage), and three bottlenose dolphins were observed taken in the DSLL fishery (18-22% observer coverage) (Bradford 2018a, 2018b, 2020, Bradford and Forney 2017, McCracken 2019).
 Based on the locations, these takes are all considered to have been from the Pelagic Stock of bottlenose dolphins.
-Ten of the 11 dolphins were considered to have been seriously injured (Bradford 2017, Bradford & Forney 2017), based on an evaluation of the observer's description of the interaction and following the most recently developed criteria for assessing serious injury in marine mammals (NMFS 2012).
-Average 5-yr estimates of annual mortality and serious injury for the Pelagic Stock during 2011-2015 are 4.2 (CV = 0.9) bottlenose dolphins outside of U.S. EEZs, and 0 within the Hawaiian Islands EEZ (Table 1, McCracken 2017).
-Four unidentified cetaceans were taken in the DSLL fishery, and one unidentified cetacean was taken in the SSLL fishery, some of which may have been bottlenose dolphins.
+All 11 dolphins were considered to have been seriously injured (Bradford 2018a, 2018b, 2020, Bradford and Forney 2017), based on an evaluation of the observer's description of the interaction and following the most recently developed criteria for assessing serious injury in marine mammals (NMFS 2012).
+Average 5-yr estimates of annual mortality and serious injury for the Pelagic Stock during 2014-2018 are 3.0 (CV = 0.6) bottlenose dolphins outside of U.S. EEZs, and 0 within the Hawaiian Islands EEZ (Table 1, McCracken 2019).
+Two unidentified cetaceans, considered likely bottlenose dolphins based on the observer's description, were taken in the DSLL fishery, and three unidentified cetaceans was taken in the DSLL fishery, some of which may have been bottlenose dolphins.

-KAUAI/NIIHAU STOCK
+KAUAI/NIIHAU STOCK POPULATION SIZE